 PA = Address of the memory location to be programmed.
 Addresses latch on the falling edge of the WE# or CE# pulse, whichever happens later.

 PD = Data to be programmed at location PA.
 Data latches on the rising edge of WE# or CE# pulse, whichever happens first.

 SA = Address of the sector to be verified (in autoselect mode) or erased.
-Address bits A19-A13 uniquely select any sector.
+Address bits A17-A12 uniquely select any sector.

 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except when reading array or autoselect data, all bus cycles are write operations. - Address bits A19-A11 are don't cares for unlock and command cycles. - No unlock or command cycles required when reading array data - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 7.
-The fourth cycle of the autoselect command sequence is a read cycle.
+Except when reading array or autoselect data, all bus cycles are write operations. - Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - 5.
+Address bits A17-A11 are don't cares for unlock and command cycles, except when SA or PA required. - 6.
+No unlock or command cycles required when reading array data. - 7.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if

+DQ5 goes high (while the device is providing status data).

-- The data is 00h for an unprotected sector and 01h for a protected sector.
-See "Autoselect Command Sequence" for more information. - The Unlock Bypass command is required prior to the Unlock Bypass Program command. - The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 11.
+- 8. The fourth cycle of the autoselect command sequence is a read cycle. - The data is 00h for an unprotected sector and 01h for a protected sector.
+See "Autoselect Command Sequence" for more information. - 10.
+The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 11.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 12.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation. - 12.
+The Erase Suspend command is valid only during a sector erase operation. - 13.
 The Erase Resume command is valid only during the Erase Suspend mode.